The COVID-19 Infodemic: Twitter versus Facebook: Introduction

 \item Is the sharing of misinformation concentrated around a few active accounts?
 Do a few influential accounts dominate the resharing of popular misinformation?
 What is the role of verified accounts and those associated with the low-credibility sources on the two platforms?

 \item Is there evidence of inauthentic coordinated behavior in sharing low-credibility content?
 Can we identify clusters of users, pages, or groups with suspiciously similar sharing patterns?
-Is low-credibility content amplified by Twitter bots more prevalent on Twitter as compared to Facebook? \end{itemize}
+Is low-credibility content amplified by Twitter bots more prevalent on Twitter as compared to Facebook? \end{enumerate}

-In the next section we describe the methodology and data employed in this paper.
+After systematically reviewing the literature regarding health misinformation on social media in the next section, we describe the methodology and data employed in our analyses.
 The following three sections present results to answer the above research questions.
 Finally, we discuss the limitations of our analyses and implications of our findings for mitigation strategies.